 The higher the filtration rate, the better the kidneys are working.
 A GFR of 100 mL/min/1.73 m2 is in the normal range so it is useful to say that this is about equal to ‘100% kidney function’.
 A GFR of 50 mL/min/1.73 m2 could be called ‘50% kidney function’ and a GFR of 30 mL/min/1.73 m2 could be called ‘30% kidney function’.

 If your doctor orders a blood test to learn more about your kidney function, an eGFR result is provided automatically, along with your creatinine results.
 Your doctor may also test for other signs and conditions that may indicate you have chronic kidney disease.
-These may include protein in your urine (albuminuria or proteinuria), blood in the urine (haematuria), high blood pressure and diabetes.
+These may include protein in your urine (albuminuria or proteinuria), blood in your urine (haematuria), high blood pressure and diabetes.

 Keeping your kidneys healthy